nordtektiger/qvickbuild/README.md

 }
 ```

-After all dependencies have been evaluated or found, Quickbuild looks for a field called `run`.
+After all dependencies have been evaluated or found, Qvickbuild looks for a field called `run`.
 This can either be a single string or a list of strings, which will be executed sequentially by your shell.
 If you don't want a task to execute a command, you can the `run` field blank.
 If you want the commands to execute in parallel, you can set the `run_parallel` field to true, similarly to how you would declare the parallelization of your dependencies.
 ```
 "a_phony_task" {
     depends = some_other_stuff;